madmann91/fu/doc/syntax.md

 Statements appear as part of of block expressions, and do not produce a value.
-Note that the non-terminal `EXPR_WITHOUT_IF_OR_MATCH` is not given here for size reasons, but it is simply the same as `EXPR`, excluding `IF_EXPR` and `MATCH_EXPR`: This allows parsing `if` and `match` expressions without an ending semicolon as statements, even though they produce a value.
+Note that the non-terminal `EXPR_WITHOUT_IF_OR_MATCH` is not given here for size reasons, but it is simply the same as `EXPR`, excluding `IF_EXPR` and `MATCH_EXPR`: This allows parsing `if` and `match` expressions as statements without an ending semicolon, even though they produce a value.

 ```bnf
 STATEMENT ::=